emcek/dcspy/CONTRIBUTING.md

 ## Development
-dscpy use multi-cast UDP to receive/send data from/to DCS-BIOS as describe [here](https://github.com/DCSFlightpanels/dcs-bios/blob/master/Scripts/DCS-BIOS/doc/developerguide.adoc).
+DCSpy use multi-cast UDP to receive/send data from/to DCS-BIOS as describe [here](https://github.com/DCSFlightpanels/dcs-bios/blob/master/Scripts/DCS-BIOS/doc/developerguide.adoc).
-Main modules of dcspy:
+Main modules of DCSpy:
 * `dcspy.py` main script - it starts GUI in tkinter
 * `starter.py` responsible for initialise DCS-BIOS parser, Logitech G13/G15/G510 Mono handler and G19 Color handler, as well as running connection to DCS.
-* `logitech.py` handling Logitech keyboards with LCD display and buttons, auto-loading current aircraft
+* `logitech.py` handling Logitech keyboards with LCD and buttons, auto-loading current aircraft
-* `aircrafts.py` are define all supported aircrafts with details how and what and display from DCS, draws bitmap that will be passed to LCD keyboard handler and returns input data for buttons under LCD display
+* `aircrafts.py` are define all supported aircrafts with details how and what and display from DCS, draws bitmap that will be passed to LCD keyboard handler and returns input data for buttons under LCD
 * `dcsbios.py` BIOS protocol parser and two buffers to fetching integer and string values `IntegerBuffer` and `StringBuffer` respectively.
 * `tk_gui.py` simple GUI with widgets, layouts and events.
 It allows configuring DCSpy as well.